-A Public Notice for the scheme of delegation (as revised) has been placed in the local press.
+The Scheme of Delegation (revised) has been advertised in the local press.

 Part G - Review

 This Scheme of Delegation will be subject to review by the Planning Committee every 2 years or at any such time as requested by more than 50% of the Members of the Committee.